2026수특 영독연 4강 변형문제 (1~6번)

 5 교통 시스템 관리의 어려움

-It ____ rare that the result is smooth, flawless management.
+It is rare that the result ____ smooth, flawless management.

 6 성인이 되면서 점차 사라지게 되는 길 찾기 능력

-A recent study by Canadian psychologists found that 84 per cent of eight-year-olds navigate by scrutinizing their surroundings and building a ____ map, a so-called ‘spatial’ strategy that is also used by almost all competent adult navigators.
+A recent study by Canadian psychologists found that 84 per cent of eight-year-olds navigate by scrutinizing their surroundings and ____ a mental map, a so-called ‘spatial’ strategy that is also used by almost all competent adult navigators.

-Life has a way ____ clipping our wings.
+____ has a way of clipping our wings.

 2026 수능특강 영어독해연습 4강(1)